arsonistAnt/Marvelist/README.md

 #### BrowseFragment
-- Displays a preview of comics (picture, title, description) in a list.
+- Lazily loads a list of preview of comics (picture, title, description) in the UI.
-- Save comics into the local data base.
-(Later to be used in the ReadingListFragment).
-- The list of comics are displayed in chunks via [Pagination Library](https://developer.android.com/topic/libraries/architecture/paging) and its ViewModel provides it with the data source.
+- Handles long press interaction (Long press to save a comic to the reading list)

 #### ComicDetailsFragment
 - Shows a more detailed represenation of the comic thats been tapped on from the _Browse_ or _Reading List_ section.